 In addition to our investment in people, we have been enhancing and optimizing both our facilities and branch network in recent years.
 We have consolidated most of our non-branch operations into one location located in Bristol, Pennsylvania that opened in November 2019 and we have consolidated our loan origination and servicing administration operations into one location located in Philadelphia, Pennsylvania that we acquired in connection with our recent acquisition of Washington Savings Bank.
-Effective June 30, 2021, we consolidated three existing Bank branches into one branch based on branch deposit levels and the close geographic proximity of the three consolidating branches.
+Effective June 30, 2022, we consolidated three existing Bank branches into one branch based on branch deposit levels and the close geographic proximity of the three consolidating branches.

 We have also improved the infrastructure of our branch footprint and intend to continue our strategy to broaden our existing branch network by expanding into new markets and broadening our geographic footprint.
 In June 2020, we opened a new branch office in Collingswood, New Jersey, the first de novo branch applying our strategy of entering walkable towns and suburbs with vibrant commercial corridors and main streets.
-In addition, we opened a new branch office in Yardley, Pennsylvania in March 2021 and we opened a new branch office in Doylestown, Pennsylvania on September 7, 2021.
+In addition, we opened a new branch office in Yardley, Pennsylvania in March 2021, a new branch office in Doylestown, Pennsylvania in September 2021 and a new branch office in Hamilton Township, New Jersey in December 2021.
 We also plan to continue to open additional new branches in desirable locations in attractive growth markets.
 New branches will feature modern design elements and will include open, collaborative spaces with room for private meetings.